Compass Program

 Executive Teacher: Renee Couto

-Compass Staff: Helen Clarke, Donna Elkins, Bec Msosi, Ryan Page, Caleb Randall, Matt Toward, Emmy Wilson.
+Compass Staff: Helen Clarke, Donna Elkins, Kreso Gavran, Bec Msosi, Ryan Page, Caleb Randall, Emmy Wilson.

 The Compass Program is designed to support students with special needs to actively engage and achieve their goals in college.
 It provides individualised and diverse learning pathways that promote self-sufficiency and enable our students to acquire the skills they need to succeed in school, work and relationships.
 We do this through personalised pastoral care, inclusive educational programs, and small group instruction.
 Compass Program students are encouraged and supported to access the college at their full capacity, engaging in an academic package that can include a combination of mainstream courses, small group Compass Program courses and reverse inclusion courses.
 All Compass classes are BSSS courses that have been modified to cater to the needs and strengths of the individuals in the program.
 All students engage in a compulsory Study Skills course as a part of their academic package.
 Study Skills aims to support transition into college, provide regular and consistent opportunities for quality pastoral care and to develop the study techniques and time management skills required for college.